 As in Descartes.
 Rene to his friends, of which I was not one.
 It was a joke.
 The sort of humor that generally lost me friends.
-I had to explain it too often, and after a time, simply identified myself by the replica Avenue Victor Hugo street sign from Paris, hanging up on my umbrella post.
+I had to explain it too often, and after a time, simply identified myself by the replica Avenue Victor Hugo street sign from Paris hanging up on my umbrella post.
 This was, after all, the name of my small publishing company and perfectly sufficient.
-The extrapolation for that—a concoction of justification, hyperbole, and other nouns that swallowed-up a balancing in America of George Whitman’s Shakespeare and Company in Paris, the book stalls there along the river Seine, and my affection for Victor Hugo himself, was an explanation that took almost as long as my excuses for De Cart.
+The extrapolation for that—a concoction of justification, hyperbole, and other nouns that swallowed-up a balancing of conceits—George Whitman’s Shakespeare and Company in Paris, the book stalls there along the river Seine, and my affection for Victor Hugo himself, was an explanation that took almost as long as my excuses for De Cart.

 The shelves carried about 200 books, give or take, depending on whether they were paperback or hardcover.
 About 50 magazines were on the front shelves.
 A couple of loose display units on top carried more of each.
 The business model for this meager selection was non-existent.
 Twice the number of books would have been insufficient to pay a living wage, much less pay for the wholesale purchase of new titles.
 I knew this going in.
 I had my plan.
 And I was insane.
-And in any case, given Boston weather, I was very likely to die of pneumonia like Rene Descartes from standing out on the street trying to sell my printed wares before my folly was manifest.
+And in any case, given Boston weather, I was very likely to die of pneumonia like old Rene Descartes from standing out on the street trying to sell my printed wares before my folly was manifest.

 I lived then at 193 Beacon Street.
-I had a one-room apartment on the first floor at the front there from which I could watch the world and John Updike walk by.
+I had a one-room apartment there on the first floor at the front from which I could watch the world and John Updike walk by.
 My girl friend at the time, not yet my wife, lived in a larger apartment on the third floor.
-Because my one room was filled with boxes and tables for the publishing of my magazine, Fiction, I spent most of my little free time upstairs.
+Because my one room was filled with boxes and tables for the publishing of my erstwhile magazine, Fiction, I spent most of my little free time upstairs.

-The magazine was one key to my madness.
-It was my belief—my faith, as it were, that when people got a taste of what I was trying to do with my magazine that they would subscribe enough to support my efforts, and me.
+The magazine was yet another key to my madness.
+It was my belief—my faith, as it were, that when people got a taste of what I was trying to do through my magazine that they would subscribe enough to support my efforts, and me.
 I was enraged by the vacuity of much of modern literature, and the pandering of much of the rest.
 I believed in storytelling.
 Theme.
 Narrative.
 Characterization.
 Plot.
 The great strengths in any Victor Hugo work.
-Poor John Updike, that paragon of style and word control, was such an easy target as he strode past each day behind his nose, he became a frequent object of my thoughts.
+Poor John Updike, that paragon of style and word control, was such an easy target as he strode past each day behind his nose, he became a frequent object and target of my thoughts.
 And Fiction was well displayed on De Cart.

 De Cart was kept in a corner of the back-space behind the building where I lived, just off the alley.
 Reaching this involved a drop of more than a foot—or rise, depending on the direction, coming and going.
 Levering the weight of the thing on the back wheels was a chore.
 And the alley curb was about six inches, as were most of the curbs between Beacon Street and Boylston, ten blocks away, which was my destination on most days.
 The laws concerning peddling—for I had been required to go to City Hall and pay for a blue plastic badge despite the fact that I was performing a deed proscribed by the First Amendment—were that I had to keep moving between sales while on public property, i.e. streets and sidewalks.
 My sales being relatively few and given the time required for a potential customer to browse, or at least to listen to my ever more embroidered explanation for what the hell I was doing, I was building a bit of muscle on arms and legs more used to lifting words.